iagox86/dnscat2/doc/protocol.md

 client can choose whether or not to negotiate it, and the server can choose whether or not to allow or require it.

-The actual authentication is done in an `ENC` packet, subtype `ENC_SUBTYPE_AUTH`.
+The actual authentication is done in an `ENC|AUTH` packet.
 It should be sent immediately after the initial key exchange.

 The authentication strings are computed using SHA3-256: